 ⏳ Seniority

 Seniority in union workplaces is all about fairness.
-It is based on how long you have been employed and helps make decisions like job security, promotions, shifts, time off, and benefits more consistently.
+It is based on how long you have been employed and is often considered when making decisions like job security, promotions, shifts, time off, and benefits more consistently.
 The way seniority works can vary a little depending on what is agreed upon.

 For specific details about seniority at SCCCMH, please refer to the union contract linked below.